milanglacier/minuet-ai.el/README.md

 If your setup failed, there are two most likely reasons:

-1. You are setting the API key to a literal value instead of the environment variable name.
+1. You may set the API key incorrectly.
+Checkout the [API Key](#api-keys) section to see how to correctly specify the API key.
 2. You are using a model or a context window that is too large, causing completion items to timeout before returning any tokens.
 This is particularly common with local LLM.
 It is recommended to start with the following settings